To create a new request, click on the New Request button on the top left of the My Requests page to reveal the create request form.

 The requestee is either the user themselves, or a direct report of the requester

-If those conditions are satisfied, any requestable item searched for that is directly managed by ForgeRock IDM (i.e. is a managed user attribute or relationship, not disconnected) will display only an ‘Add’ button or ‘Remove’ button depending on whether or not the user already has access to that item.
+If those conditions are satisfied, any requestable item searched for that is directly managed by IDM (a managed user attribute or relationship, not disconnected) displays only an Add button or Remove button depending on whether the user already has access to that item.

 For example, if a user is creating a request for themselves, and searches for Role “A” which they already have access to, they will only see the ‘Remove’ option available for that item within the request If they search for Role “B” that they do not have access to, they will only see the ‘Add’ option available.